The family name „LASCHET“ stands for a family business history for more than 100 years.

 In spite of his extensive professional activities, Dr. Andreas Laschet still finds time for his great hobby: playing piano and church organs – often with his own improvisations.

-Engineering Services: simulation of torsional and flexural vibrations in drives (machines, plants, vehicles, ships); ARMD software; international engineering seminars & short courses.
+Engineering Services: simulation of torsional and lateral vibrations in drives (machines, plants, vehicles, ships); ARMD software; international engineering webinars & seminars & short courses.

 Expert activities and technical consulting by an expert in many industrial fields; support in case of troubleshooting for problem solving.